The Image of God

 B. This Image Includes a moral and spiritual likeness to Christ

-One day we will be like Christ morally and spiritually (1 John 3:2).
-According to Paul in 1 Corinthians 15:44, we will enjoy a “spiritual body” that is a physical body with spiritual significance just like the children of Israel ate real “spiritual meat” and “spiritual drink” or real water that had a spiritual significance in the wilderness (1 Cor 10:3-4).
+One day, we will be like Christ morally and spiritually (1 John 3:2).
+According to Paul in 1 Corinthians 15:44, we will enjoy a “spiritual body” that is a physical body with spiritual significance, just like the children of Israel consumed real “spiritual meat” and “spiritual drink” or real water that had a spiritual significance in the wilderness (1 Cor 10:3-4).

-Paul in Romans 8:28-29 says we are being conformed to the image of Christ who according to Hebrews 1:3 is the “express image of God.”
+Paul in Romans 8:28-29 says we are being conformed to the image of Christ, who, according to Hebrews 1:3, is the “express image of God.”
 In 2 Corinthians.
 3:18, Paul writes that believers are being changed or transformed into the same image from glory to glory even as by the Spirit of the Lord.
 The end of this process of “glory to glory” is gloryfication (intended to misspell) or glorification or perfect likeness to Christ.
-Paul declared in Romans 8:28-30 God has predestinated that each believer is going to be conformed to the image of Christ (8:29) which is the same as future glorification (8:30).
+Paul declared in Romans 8:28-30 that God has predestined that each believer will conform to the image of Christ (8:29), which is the same as future glorification (8:30).

 What are some important implications of the Image of God?

 2. Euthanasia is also wrong.
 The elderly do not lose any of the image of God with age.
-Not only should we have programs and ministries for the children and youth but the elderly.
+We should have programs and ministries for not only the children and youth but also the elderly.

 3. Racism is a sin because all people are made in the image of God.
 The color of skin does not improve the image of God or detract from the image of God.